 Look under the sink and check to see if there is a slow leak.
 Examine the bottom of the dishwasher and see if the filter needs to be cleaned.
 Consult your dishwasher manual on how to do this.
-You may also want to consider purchasing a home warranty with dishwasher coverage – this can save a lot with future problems.

 Clean the kitchen range hood and exhaust fan filters.